GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/README.md

 1. The `DeployedModelRequest` object is retrieved from Google Cloud Storage and parsed into a DeployedModelRequest object.
 2. If its a canary deployment, the `previous-model` placeholder in the traffic split portion of the request is replaced with the ID of actual previous model.
-3. The [deployModel](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/projects.locations.endpoints/deployModel) API method is called, using deploy parameter value `vertexAIEndpoint` to deploy to the desired endpoint.
+3. The [deployModel](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/projects.locations.endpoints/deployModel) API method is called, using deploy parameter value `customTarget/vertexAIEndpoint` to deploy to the desired endpoint.
-4. Once the model deployment has completed, the vertexAIEndpoint is queried for all deployed models and any model with zero traffic is undeployed.
+4. Once the model deployment has completed, the Vertex AI endpoint is queried for all deployed models and any model with zero traffic is un-deployed.